chengwenxi/iris-community/test.md

 collaborations.
 It runs without prerequisite of existing trust among service provider and service consumer which is very hard to establish.

-IRIS network utilizing Tendermint core as a high-performance consensus engine.
+IRIS network use Tendermint protocol as a high-performance consensus engine.
 Leveraging the flexibility provided by tendermint's Application BlockChain Interface (ABCI), we define a set of service infrastructure transaction types including service provisioning, service consumption